 Can I leave the residue?
 Is it harmful?

-This solution is safe to be used in the dishwasher if you can fit your pots inside!
+This solution is safe to be used in the dishwasher if you can fit your clay pots inside!
 Set the dishwasher to maximum heat and the strongest water spray settings.

-Cleaning Method 2 – Cleaning With Bleach
+Cleaning Method 2 – Clean Terracotta Pots With Bleach

 Another method to clean terracotta pots is with household bleach.
 The mixture ratio should be 1 part bleach with 20 parts water.
 If your pot size is small, you can dip them in the solution for faster removal of the deposits.
-Otherwise, scrub the pots with this solution.
-After cleaning the terracotta pots, let the pots soak in clean warm water to remove the remaining bleach.
+Otherwise, scrub the clay pots with this solution.
+After cleaning terracotta pots, let pots soak in clean warm water to remove the remaining bleach.
 Let the pot air out for a few days, so the smell of bleach is completely gone before using it.

 1) Leaching Soil